Ondrackova/Ondrackova/README.md

 - 👋 Hi, I’m Zuzana Ondrackova.
 - 💕 I’m interested in testing more demanding systems and software.
 - 😄 I'm a perfectionist.
 - 💪 I don't like to give up.
-I'm working until everything is ready.

 <!---